mu17250912/mobileAppdevExam2025/22RP03352/smartbudget/README.md

 ---

 **Note:** This project is developed as part of the Mobile Application Development module assessment.
-Some features are planned for future updates and are not yet implemented.
+Most features are fully implemented and functional, with payment processing simulated for educational purposes.